pinterest/querybook/docs/admin_guide/general_config.md

 ### User Role

 The user role feature allows admin to add other admins or remove admin permission of other admins.
-At least 1 admin needs to exist on DataHub.
+At least 1 admin needs to exist on Querybook.

 ### Job Status